What is rituximab?

 - Try to keep your house clean and hygienic, especially the kitchen, bathrooms and toilets.

-It’s recommended that you carry a biological therapy alert card, so that anyone treating you will know that you’ve had rituximab and that your antibody levels may be low.
+It's recommended that you carry a biological therapy alert card, so that anyone treating you will know that you've had rituximab and that your antibody levels may be low.
 Your rheumatology team should give you a card.